Can I claim mobility allowance?

 If your commute or trip to the training venue is more than 200 kilometres one way, an increased mobility allowance can be paid.
 The increased component is EUR 4.74 per day.

 Your employment relationship must last a minimum of two months in order to claim mobility allowance.
 The duration of mobility allowance depends on the duration of employment:

 |3 months||45 days|

 For full-time work, mobility allowance is paid for five days a week for the duration of the allowance period.
 The period will not be extended even if the allowance is not paid out for some days due to, for example, entitlement to sickness allowance.

 If you work part-time, mobility allowance is paid for days worked.
 In part-time employment, the working hours amount to a maximum of 80% of full-time working hours.

 Mobility allowance is not paid for days when work and salary payment have been suspended due to, for example, temporary lay-off or a reason comparable to a temporary lay-off.

 * When the temporary changes to unemployment security are in effect, mobility allowance can be applied for when the return commute is two hours, even if you are working full-time.
-This applies to employment relationships that have started between 12 of July and 31 of October.
-Read more about it here.
+Read more about the temporary changes and when they are applied here.